thefreshuk/pubsub-laravel/README.md

 #### 2. Inject Topic

-You may also inject the topic into any class you wish.
-This is available.
-You may also use multiple topics using the Topic class if you prefer.
+The `Topic` class is available for use however you wish.
+By providing a `ClientInterface` object and a topic name, as a string, you can use multiple topics with this library.

-Since the library has been designed for use with a content-based Pub\Sub system, there must be a 'default' topic.
+Laravel will inject the default `Topic` into relevant type-hinted constructors.
+Since the library has been designed for use with a content-based Pub\Sub system, there must be a 'default' topic or else this will fail.

 ### Publishing